wochele/Tech-Notes/Python/Variables.md

   - Can't begin with a number
 - Are case sensitive
 - Use camel-case for Variable names (Not per PEP8)
+- Python uses references whenever variables must store values of mutable data types, such as lists or dictionaries.

 ### Global variables